digma-ai/digma/README.md

 ## What does Digma look like?

-You can check out some videos and more info on our [Youtube Channel]([https://digma.ai](https://www.youtube.com/channel/UCEIvE7BBynMll4tEUL5eKfA))!
+You can check out some videos and more info on our [YouTube Channel](https://www.youtube.com/@digma1769/videos)!

 In short, we can use existing logs, traces, and metrics to answer questions such as: